-Your Mac’s moving like a turtle?
-That’s normal; a consequence of constant use.
+What, your Mac’s moving like a turtle?
+No worries...that’s normal; a consequence of constant use.
 And you don’t have to worry at all; this post will guide you to revive your gadget and unleash its power to run like a cheetah again.

-Is this your scenario?
-Better stop working and embark on a journey to give your Mac a much needed sabbatical.
+Is this the scenario you’re in?
+I suggest you stop working and embark on a journey to give your Mac a much needed sabbatical.
 A Blitzkrieg break (I’d call it) would do wonders.

 Speed up your Mac with these 5 painless tips: